Breathing Exercises To Relax Instantly

 One of the quickest ways to counteract stress and force your body and mind to relax is doing breathing exercises.
 They are easy to do and what I love best about them is that you can do them anytime, anywhere.

-I want to introduce you to two different breathing exercises that accomplish two different things.
-Both of them will help you de-stress and relax.
+I want to introduce you to different exercises that accomplish different things.
+They will help you de- and relax.
 Use them frequently.
 In fact, try them out right now and make it a point to practice them regularly until you can perform them anywhere, no matter how loud and distracting the situation.
 They will become helpful tools that you can use as needed in your stressful life.

 The Breath Counting Meditation